-Any accusations of sexual assault can turn your world upside down and being accused can be a difficult and distressing situation to cope with, especially if those accusations are false.
+Any accusations of assault can turn your world upside down and being accused can be a difficult and distressing situation to cope with, especially if those accusations are false.
 Because of the highly sensitive and personal nature of any allegations, they can have life-changing consequences for you and your family.
-So if you’ve been falsely accused of sexual assault, what happens now?
+So if you’ve been falsely accused of assault, what happens now?

 What If You’re Accused?

-False allegations of sexual assault can surface at any time with the reasons behind them being varied.
+False allegations can surface at any time with the reasons behind them being varied.
 Though it’s usual for any accusations to be reported to the Police in as short a time as possible after the alleged assault, they can also occur many months, even years, afterwards and are then known as historical sexual offences.
 Police will always take any accusations of this nature seriously and start an investigation.

-If such allegations falsely accuse you of any sexual assault, whatever the timescales involved, you’d hope there’d be an equal balance of evidence to support the claim and you as the accused.
+If such allegations falsely accuse you of any wrongdoing, whatever the timescales involved, you’d hope there’d be an equal balance of evidence to support the claim and you as the accused.
 Unfortunately, this isn’t the way it usually happens which leads to a lot of uncertainty and frustration, as well as a sense of injustice.

 With any false allegations, time is critical and you’ll need to avoid arrest if you possibly can.
 Once you’re formally arrested – even if it doesn’t lead to any future conviction – the fact will remain on your record and could cause difficulties with any travel and employment.

 With a lot to think about in a very short time frame, we’ve specified a list of essential key action points to give you the best chance of a successful outcome.

 1. Get Specialist Help As Soon As Possible

 Acting fast and getting the specialist legal support you need quickly is key to helping you with any false sexual assault accusations.
 Getting qualified and experienced sexual offence solicitors on your side as fast as possible is crucial, so they can give you the expert and confidential support and guidance you need.